 UPPCL Assistant Engineer Syllabus 2019 AE Electrical Online Exam Pattern

-LATEST UPDATE dated 25.09.2019 : Good News !!
-UP Power Corporation has issued recruitment Notice for 301 Assistant Engineer Posts.
-Online Applications has started Now from 25 September, 2019.
-Download Official Notice from link below….
+LATEST UPDATE dated 25.10.2019 : Good News !!
+UP Power Corporation has uploaded Admit Cards Assistant Engineer Posts.
+Online Test will conduct in November, 2019.
+Download UPPCL AE CBT Call Letters from link given below….